kjaegers/ScriptCards/ScriptExamples/trigger_examples/readme.txt

 The examples in this directory are intended for use with the experimental version of ScriptCards that includes support for event triggers.

 Please note that a colon (:) is not a valid filename character, so I have replaced them with underscores (_) in the filenames here.
-These trigger script should be placed on abilites on your ScriptCards_Triggers character with names matching these filenames, but with colons in the place of the underscores, so "change:campaign:playerpageid", etc.
+These trigger scripts should be placed on abilites on your ScriptCards_Triggers character with names matching these filenames, but with colons in the place of the underscores, so "change:campaign:playerpageid", etc.

 ScriptCards Triggers Documentation: